metamn/mr-ui/src/basics/Colors/ColorSpaces.md

 ## RGB vs HSL

-RGB is a pretty basic color model where each color has three main properties, and a fourth property for transparency:
+RGB is a pretty basic color model where each color has three main properties, and a fourth property for transparency: `rgb(red, green, blue, opacity)`

+Where:

+- Red: the percentage of red in a color, expressed in `%` or [0..255] where 255=100%
+- Green: the percentage of green in a color
+- Blue: the percentage of a blue in a color
+- Opacity: how opaque the color is, in percentage

+In CSS notation:

 ```CSS
 --red: rgb(255, 0, 0);